112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="59"><em>59.
 “The French drink too much”</em></div>

 The French think we do.
 You very rarely see a Frenchman drunk.
-They don't go in for whiskey.
+They don’t go in for whiskey.
 They have never liked cocktails.
 They are a wine-drinking people: they have a right to be — French grapes and wines are among the best in the world.